Skip to content

 Once the container is up and running, Repomanager will be accessible through a web browser on http://localhost:8080.

-It is recommended to configure a reverse proxy to access the web interface through a dedicated FQDN and port 443 (you will need to have a valid SSL certificate).
+It is recommended to configure a reverse proxy to access the web interface through a dedicated FQDN on port 443 (you will need a valid SSL certificate).
 See this section for an example of nginx reverse proxy configuration.

 Default credentials to access the web interface: